UCAT EXAM ELIGIBILITY

 The UCAT Consortium provides official practice materials, including sample questions and full-length practice tests.
 These resources are invaluable because they give you a clear sense of what to expect on test day.
 Make sure to use these resources as part of your study plan.

-– Practice Tests: Complete the official UCAT practice tests under timed conditions to simulate the real exam.
+– Practice Tests: Complete the official UCAT Practice tests under timed conditions to simulate the real exam.
 This helps you get used to the time pressure and improves your speed and accuracy.

 – Question Banks: Use online UCAT question banks to practice specific types of questions that you find challenging.
 The more questions you practice, the more comfortable you’ll become with the test format.